abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 secret/abcdesktopjwtusersigning created
 ```

-You can verify secrets creation with the following command :
+Verify that all secrets were created successfully:

 ``` shell
 kubectl get secrets -n abcdesktop
 ```

-You should read on the standard output :
+The following output should appear on the standard output:

 ```
 NAME                          TYPE                                  DATA   AGE